 Your right of access – what you’re entitled to see

-You have the right to ask for a copy of the information we hold about you under the Data Protection Act 1998 (for which we may charge a small administration fee) and to have any inaccuracies in your information corrected.
-If you would like a copy of the information held on you please email firstname.lastname@example.org.
+You have the right to ask for a copy of the information we hold about you under the Data Protection Act 2018 and to have any inaccuracies in your information corrected.
+If you would like a copy of the information held on you please email email@example.com.

 - Strictly necessary cookies - these are essential to enable you to move around the website and use their features.
 Without these cookies certain functionality on the site would break and security of your information would be reduced.